Personalia:

 Family status: Married, three children

-Current employer & actual function description (from 1 October 2018 – now):
+Current employer (ASML) & actual function description (from 1 October 2018 – now):

 Name: ASML (www.asml.com)

-Global R&D, Strategy & Roadmap development, Technology Transfer, System Architecture, Software Engineering, Transformer design, Design optimization, Design Reviews, Computational Physics (CFD & Thermo-hydrodynamic network models), Fluid Dynamics, Heat Transfer, Mass Transfer, Materials Science, Reduced-Order modeling, Dynamical Systems Analysis, Electronics Hardware Design, Digital Electronics, Embedded systems, Microcontrollers and sensors, Technology Management , Standardization, Standards Development, Customer support (external & internal), Project Assessment (14x, Gate Model for progress decision), Special Education, Student Counseling.
+Industrial R&D, Strategy & Roadmap development, Policy development, AI for Business, Team leadership, Technology Management, System Architecture, System Integration, Industrialization, Regulatory Compliance, Software Engineering, Transformer design, Design optimization, Design Reviews, Computational Physics (CFD & Thermo-hydrodynamic network models), Materials Science, Electronics Hardware Design, Digital Electronics, Embedded systems, Microcontrollers and sensors, Standards Development, Customer support (external & internal), Project Assessment, Student Counseling.

 Languages: